Skip to Main Content

 Biography

-For over twenty-five years, Dr. Thinakaran has directed an active and highly collaborative research group investigating mechanisms regulating Alzheimer’s disease (AD) pathogenesis and neuronal dysfunction.
-After twenty years at the University of Chicago, he moved to the University of South Florida in 2019 to become the Associate Dean of Neuroscience Research and the CEO of the Byrd Alzheimer’s Center and Research Institute.
-His research lab aims to gain insights from cutting-edge cell biology investigations and translate their discoveries to advance therapeutic strategies that can reduce the cerebral amyloid burden and mitigate cognitive deficits in AD.
-The Thinakaran lab has made outstanding contributions to our understanding of amyloid precursor protein trafficking and the biology of BACE1 and g-secretase, the two enzymes that sequentially cleave APP to generate Ab.
-In the past several years, they have characterized late-onset AD risk factors identified by GWAS efforts using cell-type-specific conditional knock-out and transgenic mice.
-They published key findings on the characterization of BIN1 as a risk factor in AD pathophysiology and microglial BIN1 function in neuroinflammation.
-Their study describing BIN1 regulation of region-specific tau pathogenesis and neurodegeneration in the PS19 model highlights BIN1’s role in promoting hippocampal tau pathophysiology.
-His lab uses an integrated approach that combines molecular neuropathology analyses, biochemical characterization, detailed subcellular localization, advanced microscopy and live-cell imaging, RNAseq and spatial transcriptomics, electrophysiology, and behavioral tests to accomplish their goals.
-He has mentored over 25 post-doctoral fellows and students.
-Many have moved on to establish successful careers in academic research and medicine.
-Over the years, he has gained substantial administrative and leadership experience by serving on key committees within the University of Chicago and USF Morsani College of Medicine and participating in several Federal, Private, and Public Advisory Committees.
+For over twenty-five years, I have led an active and highly collaborative research group investigating mechanisms that regulate Alzheimer’s disease (AD) pathogenesis and neuronal dysfunction.
+After twenty years at the University of Chicago, I moved to the University of South Florida in 2019 to serve as the Associate Dean of Neuroscience Research and the CEO of the Byrd Alzheimer’s Center and Research Institute.
+Our research aims to gain insights from cutting-edge cell biology investigations and translate our discoveries to advance therapeutic strategies that can reduce cerebral amyloid burden and mitigate cognitive deficits in AD.
+For many years, our research centered on amyloid precursor protein trafficking and the biology of BACE1 and gamma-secretase, the two enzymes that sequentially cleave APP to generate beta-amyloid peptides.
+More recently, we have focused our research on characterizing late-onset AD risk factors identified by GWAS studies, using cell-type-specific conditional knock-out and transgenic mouse models.
+We have made significant contributions to the AD field and have been quite successful in terms of our funding and publications (157 publications; >16,643 citations; h-index 61).
+More importantly, I have been fortunate to mentor over 30 post-doctoral fellows and graduate students.
+Many have gone on to establish successful careers in academic research and medicine.
+Over the years, I have gained substantial administrative and leadership experience through service on key Committees within the University of Chicago and USF Morsani College of Medicine, as well as participation in several Federal, Private, and Public Advisory Committees.

 Interdisciplinary and Emerging Signature Programs